International PANS Registry

 SAFE & SECURE

 Under a structured Institutional Review Board (IRB) approved protocol from the University of Washington (UW) on REDcap, the International PANS Registry (IPR) captured comprehensive information on disease characteristics, environment, treatments, lab markers, maternal health, and lifestyle.
 Consent from participants to contribute their information and their data was closely monitored for safety and quality under clear systematic procedures.
 Only qualified project investigators on the IRB will access raw data and each hold Protecting Human Research Participants certification through the National Institute of Health (NIH).
+Please refer to your consent form for additional questions.

 PATIENT-CENTERED